utkarshsundkar/newUI/Workout.md

 # Workout

+> The customized workout enables you to create a personalized workout session using the exercises and movements from our [Movement catalog](https://github.com/sency-ai/smkit-sdk/blob/main/SDK-Movement-Catalog.md), tailored to your professional standards or personal preferences.

 Import the sdk and it's main functions
 ```js
 import { startAssessment, startCustomWorkout, AssessmentTypes, startWorkoutProgram } from '@sency/react-native-smkit-ui/src/index.tsx';
 import * as SMWorkoutLibrary from '@sency/react-native-smkit-ui/src/SMWorkout.tsx';
 ```

 ### Start Custom Workout
 **startWorkout** starts a custom workout.